-According to the Florida Fish and Wildlife Commission reports, 668 reportable boating accidents occurred in Florida in 2010.
-Seventy-nine boat crashes resulted in death.
+According to the Florida Fish and Wildlife Commission reports, 735 reportable boating accidents occurred in Florida in 2023.
+These resulted in 65 deaths and 457 injuries.

-Personal watercraft accounted for 13 percent of all registered vessels in Florida in 2010 and accounted for 19 percent of reportable boating accidents.
+Personal watercraft accounted for 16 percent of all registered water vessels in Florida in 2022 but were involved in 24 percent of the reported boating accidents.

 The different types of watercraft that can be involved in a boating accident include: